School Author Visits

 The Room to Write is not an agent or director of the following services.
 TRtW is simply providing the information as a service to connect local authors and illustrators with their surrounding communities.

-*If you are a local author and would like your contact and school visit information included on this page, please contact us.
+**If you are a local author and would like your contact and school visit information included on this page, please fill out our form by clicking the following link: School Author Visit Google Form**

 Asselin, Kristine